Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - done with the backend logic for Chart
 - done with merging the logic for chart
 - done with the OTP for forget password using SMTP (nodemailer.js)
+- done wtih the statistic count for each user

 # CHANGES
 - I change the API instead of /login-register I change it into /login for login and /register for register